Factbox: Who's who on the new EU executive

 Romania, center-left, 47.
 Former spokeswoman for President Ion Iliescu, later member of Romanian and then EU parliament.
 Former U.S. Secretary of State Colin Powell denied an affair with Cretu after a hacker published what Powell said were “very personal” emails.
 Was not asked about that at hearing.

 Austria, center-right, 56.
 Outgoing regional commissioner and former CEO of gaming equipment manufacturer.
-May have a role in Ukraine crisis, though no new EU members seen joining.
-At his hearing, he spoke in favor of sanctions on Russia over Ukraine, something Vienna has been cool on.
+May have a role in Ukraine crisis, although no new EU members seen joining.
+At his hearing, he spoke in favor of sanctions against Russia over Ukraine, something Vienna has been cool about.

 COMMISSIONER, MIGRATION, HOME AFFAIRS, DIMITRIS AVRAMOPOULOS

 Lithuania, center-left, 63.
 Heart surgeon, born in Siberia to parents deported by Stalin, he was a long-time dissident.
 Cleared of corruption allegations that saw him quit parliament in 2004.
-Told hearing he would not let a U.S. trade deal force EU to accept “chlorine chicken”.
+Told hearing he would not let a U.S. trade deal force the EU to accept “chlorine chicken.”

 COMMISSIONER, INTERNAL MARKET, INDUSTRY, ELZBIETA BIENKOWSKA